-Current limit can reduce the output voltage to as little as the UVP threshold ( $V{OUT\text{-}UVP}$ ).
+Current limit can reduce the output voltage to as little as the UVP threshold ( $V{OUT-UVP}$ ).
 Below this minimum output voltage compliance level, further loading will cause the module to shut down due to the output undervoltage fault protection.

-Line Impedance, Input Slew rate and Input Stability Requirements
+Line Impedance, Input Slew Rate and Output Stability Requirements

 Connect a high-quality, low-noise power supply to the +IN and -IN terminals.
+An external capacitance of $0.68\mu F$ is required.
 Additional capacitance may have to be added between +IN and -IN to make up for impedances in the interconnect cables as well as deficiencies in the source.

-Excessive source impedance can bring about system stability issues for a regulated DC-DC converter, and must either be avoided or compensated by filtering components.
-A 1 $\mu F$ input capacitor is the minimum recommended in case the source impedance is insufficient to satisfy stability requirements.

-Additional information can be found in the filter design application note:
+Significant source impedance can bring system stability issue for a regulated DC-DC converter and needs to be avoided or compensated.
+Additional information can be found in the filter design application note.